-DDR2 SDRAM pin timings are specified for either single ended mode or differential mode depending on the setting of the EMRS "Enable DQS" mode bit; timing advantages of differential mode are realized in system design.
+DDR2 SDRAM pin timings are specified for either single ended mode or differential mode depending on the setting of the EMR "Enable DQS" mode bit; timing advantages of differential mode are realized in system design.
 The method by which the DDR2 SDRAM pin timings are measured is mode dependent.
-In single VREF.
-In differential mode, these timing relationships are measured relative to the crosspoint of DQS and its complement, DQS.
+In single ended mode, timing relationships are measured relative to the rising or falling edges of DQS crossing at VREF.
+In differential mode, these timing relationships are measured relative to the crosspoint of DQS and its complement, $\overline{DQS}$ .
 This distinction in timing methods is guaranteed by design and characterization.
-Note that when differential data strobe mode is disabled via the EMRS, the complementary pin, DQS, must be tied externally to VSS through a 20 ohm to 10 K ohm resistor to insure proper operation.
+Note that when differential data strobe mode is disabled via the EMR, the complementary pin, $\overline{DQS}$ , must be tied externally to VSS through a 20 $\Omega$ to 10 K $\Omega$ resistor to insure proper operation.